wp-plugins/bible-verse-of-the-day/readme.txt

 3. A wordpress site with the plugin in the sidebar.

 == Changelog ==

+= 2.1 =
+* Improved widget constructor for wordpress 4.3

 = 2.0 =
 * Added KJV (King James Version)